-New development that impacts or affects Local Green Spaces or which will contribute to the increased use of Local Green Spaces through population growth will make provision for a proportionate increase in space that meets the criteria set out in the NPPF and/or enhancement of existing on-site facilities.
+1. New development that impacts or affects Local Green Spaces or which will contribute to the increased use of Local Green Spaces through population growth will make provision for a proportionate increase in Local Green Spaces and/or enhancement of existing on-site facilities.
 Such provisions may include but are not limited to those as set out in policy DMR1.

-Figure 7.
+Figure 9.
 Designations Map for Local Green Spaces